ReCycler-Initiative/ReCycler/README.md

 _With ReCycler, it’s easier than you think!_

-ReCycler is an open-source platform aimed at creating a more modern and user-centric recycling service, building upon the data foundation of the existing kierrätys.info.
-The ReCycler platform leverages the kierrätys.info API (https://api.kierratys.info/) to obtain basic information about recycling collection spots.
+ReCycler is a modern, flexible platform built to digitize and improve circular economy and recycling workflows.
+Building upon the data foundation of the existing kierrätys.info (provided by KIVO ry), the ReCycler platform leverages the kierrätys.info API (https://api.kierratys.info/) to obtain basic information about recycling collection spots.
 Additionally, the service utilizes [Mapbox's](http://www.mapbox.com) mapping and location-based services.
-The idea of the platform is to provide solutions to various use cases efficiently and seamlessly.
+The platform is designed to handle multiple recycling and material management use cases efficiently and seamlessly.

 ## Demo
-You can test the development version of ReCycler at: http://www.recyclerapp.fi.
-Please note that the development version may not be the same as the version published on GitHub.
+You can test the multi-organization and multi–use case demonstration version of ReCycler at: http://www.recyclerapp.fi.
+Please note that the development version may differ from the source code published on GitHub.

-### Multi-organization and multi–use case support - "ReCycler Platform" (Development)
+### Multi-organization and multi–use case support - "ReCycler Platform"

 ReCycler Platform is designed to support multiple organizations and a wide range of use cases, each with their own requirements and operating models.
-The platform is not built for a specific domain or single use case, but as a generic foundation that can be configured and extended for virtually any purpose.
+The platform is not built for a single domain or use case, but as a generic foundation that can be configured and extended for virtually any circular economy purpose.

-The current development demo (www.recyclerapp.fi) showcases recycling collection points as one example use case, but the underlying platform is not limited to this domain.
-Core development focuses on building reusable tools and capabilities that enable the creation, configuration, and management of use cases independently of their content or context.
+The demo (www.recyclerapp.fi) showcases recycling collection points using data from KIVO ry as a primary use case, but the underlying platform capability extends beyond this domain.

-The development of these capabilities is ongoing during H2/2026.
-This includes the implementation of comprehensive user management and administrative tools that allow organizations to:
+Core capabilities include generic management tools that allow organizations to:

 - Define organization- and use case–specific configurations
-- Add and maintain target objects (e.g, collection spots) and their metadata (attributes)
+- Add and maintain target objects (e.g., collection spots) and their metadata (attributes)
 - Establish connections to new data sources using data connectors
-- Manage users, roles, and access rights securely
+- Manage users, roles, and access rights securely (utilizing Auth0 for IAM)
-- Auth0 is utilized as the identity and access management (IAM) solution

-A demo of the multi-organization and multi–use case development version will be released once the required user interface components supporting these generic management capabilities have reached a sufficient level of maturity.
+#### Multilingual Support (FI / EN)

+ReCycler natively supports **multilingual user interfaces and interactions in both Finnish and English**:

+- **UI Localization:** Switch seamlessly between Finnish (`fi`) and English (`en`) interface languages.
+- **Multilingual AI Guidance:** The AI assistant processes inputs, queries, and instructions in both Finnish and English, ensuring accessible guidance for all user groups.

-#### AI-assisted guidance UI (Development)
+#### AI-assisted guidance UI

-The development version of ReCycler includes an AI-powered assistance feature integrated into the user interface.
+The demo version of ReCycler includes an AI-powered assistance feature integrated into the user interface.
 This functionality is designed to help users identify the appropriate service type and location based on their specific need.

 The AI support is capable of:

-- Processing text input provided by the user
+- Processing text input provided by the user (Finnish / English)
 - Interpreting spoken input via speech recognition
-- Analyzing images (e.g. photos of items)
+- Analyzing images (e.g., photos of items or waste materials)
 - Understanding the user’s intent and mapping it to the appropriate service type and destination
 - Recommending the most suitable collection point or facility
-- Providing relevant handling instructions
+- Providing relevant handling instructions in the user's preferred language
 - Highlighting nearby locations related to the selected service

-The goal of the AI integration is to reduce uncertainty and make responsible action easier.
-By focusing on user intent and service matching rather than only material classification, the system supports a broader range of circular economy use cases.

-## How to contribute
-We welcome contributions from developers, designers, and anyone passionate about sustainable practices.
-Please follow the guidelines outlined in our [contributing.md](contributing.md) file.
+## Contributions & Project Status
+At this stage, the ReCycler core repository is maintained internally and we are not accepting external code contributions or pull requests from third parties.

+For feature inquiries or custom deployment requests, please contact the maintainers directly.

 ## Architecture documentation